mostafa/xk6-kafka/README.md

    (inside container)$ kafka-topics --create --topic xk6_kafka_json_topic --bootstrap-server localhost:9092
    ```

-2. Why does the `reader.consume` keeps hanging?
+2. Why does the `reader.consume` keep hanging?

    If the `reader.consume` keeps hanging, it might be because the topic doesn't exist or is empty.